Front Range Fed

 • Chicken stock or broth.
 Adds some moisture to the creamy sauce.

 • Parmesan cheese.
-Provides a nutty and savory element to parmesan garlic chicken pasta.
+Provides a nutty and savory element to Parmesan garlic chicken pasta.

 • Garnishes.
 Fresh parsley and red pepper flakes add some nice color and a hint of heat (feel free to omit the red pepper, or substitute it with a light sprinkle of paprika if you're not into the spice).

 • Change up the chicken.
-If you don't want to use chicken breasts, there are plenty of chicken substitutes for this BWW pasta.
+If you don't want to use chicken breasts, there are plenty of chicken substitutes for this chicken pasta.
 Use boneless, skinless chicken thighs instead of chicken breasts for a juicier dish.

 • Switch up the sauce.
 Substitute store-bought Alfredo sauce for the Parmesan garlic sauce for a different twist on the recipe.

 • Add some veggies.
-Add fresh spinach, mushrooms, broccoli, onions, or bell peppers for added color and flavor.
+Add fresh spinach, mushrooms, roasted broccoli, onions, or bell peppers for added color and flavor.

 • Make it extra garlicky.
 Amp up the garlic flavor by tossing some fresh garlic into the chicken and sauce.
 (Minced garlic would work best to help it blend into the sauce.)